-- e) "Permanent Part Time Employee" means any Employee hired on a permanent basis whose employment contract commits to regularly scheduled hours of at least 0.6 FTE for that position. - f) "Regular Work Week" means the normal weekly work hours, where a week is Sunday to Saturday.
+- e) "Permanent Full Time Employee" means any Employee hired on a permanent basis whose employment contract commits to regularly scheduled hours of at least 1.0 FTE for that position XXX-2025 - f) "Permanent Part Time Employee" means any Employee hired on a permanent basis whose employment contract commits to regularly scheduled hours of at least 0.6 FTE for that position. - g) "Regular Work Week" means the normal weekly work hours, where a week is Sunday to Saturday.
 For the purposes of this policy, the Town recognizes three Regular Work Weeks: